weidongguo/ecs175_computer_graphics/p2/readme.txt

    user to choose from getting input for rotation, scale, or translation.
    If anyone of those is selected, there will be a prompt displayed in the console asking for input.
 There is also a format description and an example input next to the prompt to give an idea what is the appropriate format of the input.
-   User can enter the input from the console.
+   If user do a right-click on the *main window*, then hover the mouse at Grab Input, then click on Translation Factors, a prompt will be displayed at the console.

    For example,